Louise, Princess Royal: Marriage and children

-As daughter of the Prince of Wales, Louise was considered a very desirable match as a bride.
-She was tiring of her over-protective mother and longed to escape, yet without making a 'grand marriage' to a European prince, following her aunt the Duchess of Argyll, who married outside royalty.
-Louise was introduced to Alexander Duff, 6th Earl of Fife at the wedding of her aunt Princess Beatrice in 1885, who was a regular companion of her father and eighteen years her senior.
-Four years later, she asked for her grandmother, Queen Victoria's permission to marry the Earl, insisting that if she was not allowed to marry him she would surely die an old maid.
+As daughter of the Prince of Wales, Louise was regarded as a highly desirable match.
+She had grown tired of her over‑protective mother and longed for independence, yet without making a "grand marriage" to a European prince, following the example of her aunt the Duchess of Argyll, who had married outside royalty.
+Louise was introduced to Alexander Duff, 6th Earl of Fife, at the wedding of her aunt Beatrice in 1885.
+He was a regular companion of her father and 18 years her senior.
+Four years later, she asked her grandmother Queen Victoria for permission to marry him, insisting that if she were not allowed to marry him she would surely die an old maid.

-Queen Victoria gave Louise consent, and in June 1889 their engagement was announced.
-There was criticism at court where it was thought to be wrong for a princess to marry someone not of royal blood.
-Princess Victoria Mary of Teck expressed to her aunt, Augusta, Grand Duchess of Mecklenburg-Strelitz that "for a future Princess Royal to marry a subject seems rather strange."
+Queen Victoria recorded in her journal that she gladly gave her consent: "I was much pleased, and readily gave my consent, and kissed her and wished her all possible happiness."
+Their engagement was announced in June 1889.
+There was criticism at court, where it was thought improper for a princess to marry someone not of royal blood.
+Princess Victoria Mary of Teck wrote to her aunt Augusta, Grand Duchess of Mecklenburg-Strelitz, that "for a future Princess Royal to marry a subject seems rather strange."
+Alexander was a very wealthy landowner; he inherited the Duff family estates in Scotland, which included large tracts of land in Aberdeenshire.
+At his death, he held about 249,000 acres.

-Despite her mother's attempts to keep her daughters unmarried and by her side, on 27 July 1889, Louise married Alexander Duff, 6th Earl Fife, who was eighteen years her senior, at the Private Chapel in Buckingham Palace with the Archbishop of Canterbury officiating at the service.
-They were third cousins through an illegitimate line, as Alexander was a great-grandchild of William IV and his mistress, Dorothea Jordan.
-Her bridesmaids were Princesses Maud and Victoria of Wales, Victoria Mary of Teck, Marie Louise and Helena Victoria of Schleswig-Holstein and the Countesses Feodora, Helena and Valda Gleichen.
-“O Perfect Love, all human thought transcending", was written by Dorothy Blomfield for her sister's marriage in 1883, and was intended to be sung to Strength and Stay, in Hymns Ancient & Modern, No. 12.
-Subsequently, it was set as an anthem by J. Barnby for the marriage of the Duke of Fife with the Princess Louise of Wales that day.
+Despite her mother's attempts to keep her daughters unmarried and by her side, on 27 July 1889 Louise married Alexander in the Private Chapel at Buckingham Palace, with the Archbishop of Canterbury officiating at the service.
+They were third cousins through an illegitimate line, as Alexander was a great-grandchild of William IV and his mistress Dorothea Jordan.
+Her bridesmaids were Maud and Victoria, Victoria Mary of Teck, Marie Louise and Helena Victoria of Schleswig-Holstein, and the Countesses Feodora, Helena and Valda Gleichen.
+"O Perfect Love, all human thought transcending", was written by Dorothy Blomfield for her sister's marriage in 1883 and was intended to be sung to Strength and Stay in Hymns Ancient & Modern, No. 12.
+It was subsequently set as an anthem by J. Barnby for the marriage of Louise and Alexander that day.
 The Duchess of Teck wrote soon after the wedding, "They both seem so thoroughly happy and contented that it does one's heart good to see them."

+Louise was the first of the Prince of Wales's children to marry; this union, combined with the approach of the 25th birthday of her elder brother Prince Albert Victor of Wales, prompted a formal request from the Queen to the Prime Minister for financial provision to be made from the Civil list for both Louise and her brother.
+This ultimately lead to the enactment of the Prince of Wales's Children Act 1889.